Around 20 juveniles attempted to take over a youth correctional facility in Louisiana, police say – KION546

 The incident at Bridge City Correctional Center for Youth, located just outside of New Orleans, was reported to the Jefferson Parish Sheriff’s Office around 9:48 p.m. local time, according to Capt.
 Jason Rivarde, a spokesperson for the agency.

-Juveniles existed their living areas and began wandering around, “taking over parts” of the facility, Rivarde told CNN.
+Juveniles exited their living areas and began wandering around, “taking over parts” of the facility, Rivarde told CNN.

 About 40 to 50 personnel — including the sheriff’s office SWAT team and crisis management team — were called in for backup, Rivarde said.